pnordahl/monorail/README.md

   1. groups may not reference paths in other groups
   2. targets may not reference paths in other targets
-  3. only paths specified in a group's `link`, or `depend` configuration may be shared between targets of that group
+  3. only paths specified in a group's `link`, or `depend` configuration may be shared between projects of that group

 _If any of these are violated, the behavior of `monorail` commands that analyze changes to the repository is undefined._